 ICF Construction in Texas - Everything You Need to Know

-In Texas, insulated concrete form (ICF) construction is a superior framing option over other building methods.
+Insulated concrete form (ICF) construction is one of many framing options for a Texas coastal home.
 Fox Blocks ICF construction creates energy-efficient and disaster-resistant homes and commercial buildings, particularly essential in hot and humid Texas, as it battles climate change with increasing temperatures and more frequent and stronger storms and wildfires.

 In addition, durable and non-toxic ICFs reduce long-term repair and maintenance costs and create a healthy indoor environment.
 Quick and easy-to-install ICFs require less labor and hasten project delivery time, which is vital for today’s contractors as they struggle with labor and material shortages.